nonamethanks/danboorutools/README.md

 All scripts are under danboorutools/scripts.
 You're on your own, and if I catch you abusing these on Danbooru I'll ban you.

+To run the environment, do `docker compose up -d` and then go into the container with `docker exec -it -u danboorutools -w /code danboorutools /bin/bash poetry shell`.

 ## Scripts

 #### Nuke Votes: